 “Give me a fever and I can cure any disease.”
+(2)

 It was in 1979 that the first infrared sauna became available to the general public in the United States.
 Since that time the infrared light spectrum has been used by medical practitioners the world over in the treatment of a wide spectrum of health disorders.

 Yes, heat therapy is not only safe, but also hugely beneficial to health and wellbeing.
-Infrared saunas are the most evolved modality of heat therapy and offer the most powerful health benefits.
+Infrared saunas are the most evolved modality of heat therapy available today, and may offer the most powerful health benefits.
 It is important to fully investigate all of the available infrared sauna options for consumers and understand the potential safety risks involved in choosing the wrong one.

 Not All Saunas Are Created Equal: Electromagnetic Radiation Emissions (EMF), A Red Flag

 Infrared saunas are so effective and powerful as a healing modality because of the nature of the heat created.
 Unlike traditional saunas, infrared heat does not heat the external air, but rather the rays of light radiate out from their sources to penetrate the skin membrane.
 This method heats the body up from the inside out and relies on lower external temperature to induce higher internal temperature.
 Remember that it is the artificial creation of a fever, as noted by Hippocrates, that produces one of the many positive effects on human physiology.
 The radiant heat found in your infrared sauna for home use is wildly effective in increasing internal core temperatures.